-Planning on visiting Italy?
+Planning travels to Italy?
 With so much to explore its hard to know where to begin!
-But don't worry - our guide is here to help you get inspired and prepared for your upcoming trip.
-One thing is for certain Italy is sure to leave a lasting impression on you.
+But don't worry, our guide is here to help you get inspired and prepared for your upcoming Italy trip.
+One thing is for certain, Italy will leave a lasting impression on you.
 If you already know how you want to travel around Italy, then you can go straight to our trains, buses, and flights pages to start booking your journey today.

 High season in Italy is from June to August.
 You’ll enjoy the height of summer with the lovely Italian sun and lots of gelato.
-Don't forget that seasonal prices in Italy will be inflated and expect swarms of travelers at all of the main attractions.
-If you’re set on traveling during high season, consider visiting less popular Italian destinations that still provide you with a unique experience while traveling Italy.
+However, it's important to remember that during peak season, prices will be inflated and there will be swarths of other travelers at all of Italy's major attractions.
+If you’re set on traveling during high season, consider visiting less popular Italian destinations that still provide you with a unique experience.
 Off-the-beaten-path destinations include areas outside of capital cities such as Bergamo, Como, and Parma, which are all located in Lombardy, just outside of Milan.

 Low season in Italy is from November to April with the exception of the Alps and Dolomites that boast high season from late December to March.
-For budget travelers, low season in Italy is ideal with prices up to 30 percent less than high season.
+For budget travelers, traveling Italy in low season is ideal as prices can be up to 30 percent less.
 Low season is a great time to attend cultural events and do some sightseeing without the crowds.
-Be sure to count on several hotels and resorts near the coast to be closed.
+However, make sure to check where your accommodation options before traveling in Italy, as several hotels and resorts near the coast can be closed during low season.

 Some of the best months to travel in Italy are from April to June when spring is in full swing and the onslaught of seasonal travelers haven’t arrived yet.
 It is also great to travel between September to November when the weather is cooling a little, along with the number of tourists at the most popular Italian attractions.